 Find a list of frequently asked questions below.

-If you don't find the answers you need, contact the Grants Manager at email@example.com.
+If you don't find the answers you need, contact the Administrative and Artist Relations Manager at firstname.lastname@example.org.

 1. What are Thrive Grants?

 Thrive Grants are a program of the Oklahoma Visual Arts Coalition in partnership with the Andy Warhol Foundation for the Visual Arts' Regranting Program.
 Thrive is an annual award program that funds 8 artists' projects with grants of up to $10,000.
 The projects take place over the course of one year and the program culminates in a celebratory event that includes a Pecha Kucha/TED Talk-style presentation of each project.
 At this event, the next year's award winners and committee members will be announced.

 2. What is the timeline?